This article details the minimum requirements your system must meet to run Appian.

-While Oracle JDK 8 is supported, Oracle plans to end public updates for Commercial use of Java SE 8 until the end of January 2019.
+While Oracle JDK 8 is supported, Oracle ended public updates for Commercial use of Java SE 8 at the end of January 2019.
 Oracle Customers can obtain updates for Java SE 8 through the My Oracle Support portal.
-For more information review the Oracle Release Note,
+For more information review the Oracle Java SE Support Roadmap.

 The table below describes the physical system requirements for Appian.